Hamilton wins crazy Saudi GP to level with Verstappen

 Verstappen, who finished second with Valtteri Bottas third for Mercedes, leads 9-8 on wins, however - meaning that the Dutch 24-year-old will be champion if neither he nor Hamilton scores another point.

-Mercedes extended their lead in the constructors' championship to 28 points, with an eighth successive title looking more real.
+Mercedes extended their lead in the constructors' championship to 28 points and a record eighth successive title looking likely.

 BRAKE-TEST

-Hamilton had started on pole position but twice lost out to Verstappen, who began the day eight points ahead and was determined to give no quarter, at the standing re-starts.
+Hamilton had started on pole but twice lost out to Verstappen, who began the day eight points ahead, at the standing re-starts.

-The Dutch driver was ordered to hand back the lead, after going wide as Hamilton tried to pass on lap 37, but when he slowed Hamilton ran into the back of him.
+The Dutch driver was ordered to hand back the lead, for going wide as Hamilton tried to pass on lap 37, but when he slowed Hamilton ran into the back of him.

 "He just brake-tested me.
 I’ve just hit him, man, my wing’s broken," exclaimed the Briton.
 "That was dangerous driving dude."